sloonz/bctl/README.md

 # Presentation

-Recently, attempts (like Uzbl) has been made to bring Unix philosophy to web browsers.
-However, they focused on /configuration/, not /data/.
-You could use small programs, scripts, pipes and other funny things to manage cookies, bookmargs, actions, and so on.
-But the data managed by the browser — the webpage — was still unreachable to the common Unix toolkit (pipes, grep, shell scripts, and so on). bctl is an attempt to fix that.
+There is some attempts (like Uzbl) to bring Unix philosophy to web browsers.
+However, they focus on /configuration/, not /data/.
+You can use small programs, scripts, pipes and other funny things to manage cookies, bookmarks, actions, and so on.
+But the data managed by the browser — the webpage — is still unreachable to the common Unix toolkit (pipes, grep, shell scripts, and so on). bctl is an attempt to fix that.

-`bctl` is a small command-line tool which try to communicate with the webpage.
+`bctl` is a small command-line tool which try to communicate with a webpage hosted by your browser.
 For example, let’s say you want to sort alphabetically all slashdot headlines :

-    bctl -e '$("h2.story a").each (_,s)->println($(s).text())' slashdot | sort
+    bctl -e '$("h2 .story-title>a").each((_,t)=>println($(t).text()))' slashdot | sort

-Careful readers will recognize jQuery constructs (`$`, selectors) and CoffeeScript (`->` operator).

 You can pass arguments to your scripts, too :